 Chapter 13.
 Mental Health, Quality of Life and Life Experiences of Ghanaian Women Living with Breast Cancer

 Chapter 14.
 Event-History Analysis of Determinants of Breastfeeding in Cambodia: Evident from Demographic and Health Survey

 Mengieng Ung & Sheila A. Boamah

 Chapter 15.
 The World We Want: The Development We Want

 Andrea Rishworth & Christina D’Alessandro

-Allison Williams is a Professor in the School of Earth, Environment & Society at McMaster University.
+Allison Williams is Professor in the School of Earth, Environment & Society at McMaster University.
 She is trained as a health geographer in quantitative, qualitative, and mixed-methods research.
 She leads a partnership grant to create carer-inclusive workplaces.

 Isaac Luginaah is a Professor in the Department of Geography and Environment at the University of Western Ontario and member of the College of The Royal Society of Canada.
-His research interests include environment and health, population health and GIS applications in health.
+His research interests include environment and health, population health, and GIS applications in health.